 Walmart

-A UX/UI and motion system for retail pages that needed clearer navigation, stronger campaign storytelling, and responsive consistency.
+A UX/UI and motion system for retail pages that needed navigation users could predict, stronger campaign storytelling, and responsive consistency.

 Role